Central Division (NHL)

-The NHL's Central Division was formed in 1993 as part of the Western Conference in a league realignment.
-Its predecessor was the Norris Division and its also one of two successors to the Northwest Division.
+The National Hockey League's Central Division was formed in 1993 as part of the Western Conference in a league realignment.
+Its predecessor was the Norris Division, and it's also one of two successors to the Northwest Division.
 The Chicago Blackhawks have been a member of the Central Division in all of its seasons since the original 1993 realignment.
-The Arizona Coyotes (as the original Winnipeg Jets), Dallas Stars and St. Louis Blues were also original members of the division, but were realigned to a different division for a while before returning; both the Coyotes and Stars were moved to the Pacific Division in 1998 (the Stars moved back to the Central in 2013, and the Coyotes followed in 2021), while the Blues were moved to the West Division during the temporary 2021 realignment.
-Three of its teams—the Minnesota Wild, Nashville Predators, and Winnipeg Jets (as the Atlanta Thrashers)—joined the NHL in the league's last expansion phase between 1998 and 2000.
-The fourth team in that group, the Columbus Blue Jackets, was once a member of the Central Division, but moved to the Metropolitan Division after the 2013 realignment.
+The Arizona Coyotes (as the original Winnipeg Jets), Dallas Stars and St. Louis Blues were also original members of the division, but were realigned to a different division for a while before returning; both the Coyotes and Stars were moved to the Pacific Division in 1998 (the Stars moved back to the Central in 2013, and the Coyotes followed in 2021), while the Blues were moved to the West Division during the temporary 2020–21 realignment.
+Three of its teams—the Minnesota Wild, Nashville Predators, and Winnipeg Jets (as the Atlanta Thrashers)—joined the NHL during a league expansion phase between 1998 and 2000.
+The fourth team in that three-year expansion period, the Columbus Blue Jackets, was once a member of the Central Division, but moved to the Metropolitan Division after the 2013 realignment.

 After the addition of the Vegas Golden Knights to the Pacific Division in 2017, the Central Division was the only division in the NHL without eight teams.
 This situation remained in effect until the 2020–21 NHL season, when the COVID-19 pandemic compelled a radical re-alignment of the divisions, including the temporary abolition of the Eastern and Western conferences.
 The Central Division was the only existing division retained for the 2020–21 NHL season.
 Only three of the eight Central Division teams for 2020–21 were members of the division in the previous season.

 The Central Division has sent five teams to the Stanley Cup playoffs on seven occasions.
 In the first three seasons after the realignment of 2013, Central Division teams occupied both Wild Card playoff spots in the Western Conference.
 This occurred again in the 2018–19 season, for the fourth time in six seasons.
 In the pandemic-shortened 2019–20 season, all Central Division teams made the 2020 Stanley Cup playoffs due to the 24-team format.